 In October 2009, the FASB issued Accounting Standards Update ("ASU") 2009-13, which amends ASC Topic 605, Revenue Recognition, to require companies to allocate revenues in multiple-element arrangements based on an element's estimated selling price if vendor-specific or other third-party evidence of value is not available.
 ASU 2009-13 is effective beginning January 1, 2011.
 Earlier application is permitted.
-We are currently evaluating both the timing and the impact of the pending adoption of ASU 2009-13 on our consolidated financial statements.
+The adoption of ASU 2009-13 will have no impact on our financial statements.